 This is stating the obvious, but a lot of people still do it.
 Reading whilst walking on a treadmill is fraught with danger, as you are exposed to losing your balance and may fall or stumble off from the side or worse, your back.

 You need to get used to the treadmill, regardless of whether you are a new user or a pro.
 The speed and incline adjustments are the basics of any treadmill and you need to know these settings at the back of your hand.
-If you are ever in doubt, always check with the salesperson or the instructor at the gym, before using the treadmill.
+If you are ever in doubt, always check with the salesperson, your certified personal trainer or the instructor at the gym, before using the treadmill.

-The more you use the treadmill, the better the benefits.
+The more you use the treadmill, the better the benefits and the more calories your burn.
 There is no rocket science in that.
 30 minutes of cardio exercise for 5 days a week is good enough to prevent heart related diseases.
 Anything over 60 minutes will assist you in your weight loss endeavors.

 Using a treadmill effectively and efficiently is directly linked to your physical strength and endurance as well as mental attitude.
 If your mind can control your body and make it use the treadmill properly, you are bound to reap great benefits over a period of time.
 Running gives you immense gratification and that too in no time, if you start enjoying it.
 Stamina building and body endurance demand time and effort.
 These can easily be built and sustained whilst using a treadmill.

 The more you run, the better your relationship gets with the treadmill.
-You stop seeing it as a boring and hideous oversized machine, and more like an ally that will help you achieve your health and core strength training.
-Besides the benefits and results associated with health and fitness, you also see a noticeable difference in your mood and mental approach.
+You stop seeing it as a boring and hideous oversized machine, and more like a great workout and an ally that will help you achieve your health and core strength training.
+Besides the benefits and results associated with health and fitness, you also see a noticeable difference in your overall health, fitness level, mood, and mental approach.